izzybeli/izzybeli/README.md

 - 👋 Hi, I’m @izzybeli
-- 👀 I’m interested in computer engineering!!!
+- 👀 I’m interested in computer engineering
-- 🌱 I’m currently learning the beginning of coding and electrical engineering
 - 📫 How to reach me: izzybella2811@gmail.com

 <!---